< Author Visits & Creative SEL Workshops >

 Sessions can be customized for bookstores, library events, or school assemblies

 All offerings are available remote.
-In-person visits/workshops currently offered in the Los Angeles area only
+In-person workshops currently offered only in the Los Angeles area

 < What makes Tina’s workshops unique >

-Her workshops are designed to bridge storytelling and social-emotional learning to create engaging experiences and tangible tools that support both creativity and student development.
+Her workshops are designed to bridge storytelling, art, and social-emotional learning to create engaging experiences and tangible tools that support both creativity and student development.
 Some examples of the integrated SEL strategies are:

 Self-awareness + confidence